w3bdesign/react-ecommerce/README.md

 - Use Lighthouse to find out how we can improve the application.
 - Redux thunk
 - Interesting read if planning to utilize Firebase in production: https://pamartinezandres.com/lessons-learnt-the-hard-way-using-firebase-realtime-database-c609b52b9afb
+- Look into some sort of caching to avoid data being read more often than necessary?